nllz/IRTF-HRPC/draft-anonymity.md

 Protocol implementors
 ---------------------

-Avoid adding option or configuration that create or might lead to patterns or regularities that are not explicitely required by the protocol.
+Avoid adding options or configurations that create or might lead to patterns or regularities that are not explicitely required by the protocol.

 An example is DHCP where sending a persistent identifier as the client name was not mandatory but, in practice, done by many implementations, before {{RFC7844}}.

 If an implementation allows for identity management, there should be a clear barrier between the identities to ensure that they cannot (easily) be associated with each other.